SameFacts or RBC:

 She serves as a board member for NEADS, Dogs for Deaf and Disabled Americans, a charity that trains service dogs to increase independence for people with disabilities.

 Keith Humphreys is a Professor of Psychiatry at Stanford University.
 His research, teaching and writing have focused on addictive disorders, self-help organizations (e.g., breast cancer support groups, Alcoholics Anonymous), evaluation research methods, and public policy related to health care, mental illness, veterans and drugs.
+He has published over 200 scholarly articles and his work has been cited thousands of times by scientific colleagues.
 He is the author or co-author of numerous books and scholarly articles, and has also written for the New York Times, Wall Street Journal, American Prospect, Washington Post, San Francisco Chronicle, Guardian, Crossbow and other media outlets.

 When he is not in the San Francisco Bay Area, he is usually in London, where he is an ad hoc policy adviser to the national and city government, an honorary professor of psychiatry at Kings College, a senior editorial adviser to the journal Addiction, and a member of The Athenaeum.